- Life & Money

 - Financial Planning

 - Mar 12, 2020

 The Advice Every Woman Should Think About When It Comes to Financial Planning, According to This Advisor

 Get to know the people behind the financial advice in our Planner Profiles series.

 For Rachel Thorngate, working with entrepreneurial women comes naturally — she is one, after all.

-The Denver-based financial advisor started her career with Northwestern Mutual as an intern 11 years ago, eventually opening her own practice with business partner Desiree Mustafa, a friend she’s known since their teen years.
+The Denver-based financial advisor started her career with Northwestern Mutual as an intern 11 years ago, eventually opening her own practice with business partner Desiree Ortiz, a friend she’s known since their teen years.

 Although Thorngate works with an equal number of men and women, she has noticed that female entrepreneurs tend to gravitate toward their team.
 “When we work with strong women, there is a lot of synergy there,” she says.
 That's due, in part, to women wanting to be more proactive about their financial lives as they become more successful in their careers.
 “That means there’s more of those financial conversations happening, and the conversations themselves have become more in-depth,” she adds.